| Feature | Benefit | Speed Improvement |

 Some AI keyboards even explain why they're making corrections, which helps you learn instead of just blindly accepting changes.
 This educational aspect makes the correction feel less like criticism and more like helpful coaching.

 Voice typing used to be a joke - you'd end up with sentences that made no sense and spend more time fixing them than if you'd just typed normally.
 Modern AI keyboards have changed this completely.
-The voice recognition is scary accurate now.
+The voice recognition in 2026 has reached near-human accuracy, with error rates below 3% even in noisy environments.
+This represents a massive leap from just a couple years ago.

 Voice typing with AI transcription works especially well for people who think out loud.
 Instead of struggling to organize thoughts while typing, you can just talk through your ideas and let the AI clean up the text afterward.